 “And what we’ve found is that many product formulas do not survive well through the distribution chain, let alone sitting for a week or a month on a grower shelf,” Wong says.

-BluePlanet has been working on stabilizing techniques since 1996, resulting in a two-year shelf life for all of its products, including ACF-420.
+BluePlanet has been working on stabilizing techniques since 1996, resulting in a two-year shelf life for all of its products.
 Having shipped products all over the world, that stability has been proven, Wong says.
 For growers using BluePlanet products within the two-year window, the bacteria has always delivered the promised benefit.

 The Company also offers on-site brewing to help large-scale growers deliver PGPB more economically.